CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 2 - Orbits.md

 ```
 Which is close enough to the true value of the year, $365.2422 \text{ dy}$.
 The difference comes from the fact that there are gravitational perturbations from other Solar System objects on the Earth, and therefore the motion of the Earth is not *exactly* a true two-body problem.
 The precise math is too difficult for worldbuilding purposes and therefore the perturbation effects of planets on planets will be ignored.\
 $\blacksquare$

+### The Three Anomalies
+We have now investigated the first and third of Kepler's laws, let us now tackle the second.
+Kepler's second law is arguably the most important of the three, since it is the one that will truly help us